rickroll747/Scorpion-Virus/README.md

 This Program May Trigger Your Antivirus So Disable It Or Allow The Program.

-And Also, This Program Is Harmless So You Can Execute It Anytime, Any PC.
+And Also, This Program Is Harmless And You Can Close It With Task Manager

-Anyways You Can Close It By Using Task Manager.

 SAIL SCORPIDRON!